Walking

 Malham Cove in Yorkshire under blue skies

 Malham Cove is a huge, 230ft limestone cliff in North Yorkshire creating its own spectacular natural amphitheatre.
 A magnificent sight, it was formed by a vast waterfall at the end of the last Ice Age and, when there’s been a lot of rain, a tumbling surge of water still pours over the top of its cliffs to this day.
-Naturally, when considering walks in Yorkshire, this scenic wander is high on the list.
+When considering walks in Yorkshire, this scenic wander is high on the list.
 One of the best ways to get there involves a 5-mile walk from the National Park Centre in Malham village and takes in Gordale Scar and Janet’s Foss waterfall en route too.
 Weaving through the spectacular scenery of the Yorkshire Dales National Park, it is a fantastic circular walk with access to facilities in Malham village.
 If the area seems familiar, you may recognise Malham Cove as the film location for Harry Potter and the Deathly Hallows Part 1.

 Marsden Moor